decred/dcrdocs/docs/glossary.md

 #### Address

-The cryptographic hash of a given public key.
-Addresses are publicly viewable on the blockchain and can be used to send and receive transactions, similar to an email address.
+A secure identifier that represents a possible destination for a payment, similar to an email address.
+The address is a cryptographic hash of the public key receiving payment.

 #### Atom